chukwumaijem/playground/5_pear_desktop_app/Readme.md

 ### Eleventy

 Same as the Default version, but using the Eleventy framework.
-Issue: This version can only run one instance of the app.
+Issue: This version can only run one instance of the app with -d flag.
+To start another instance, `pear run -s <set storage path> _site`